mruby/mruby.github.io/docs/articles/executing-ruby-code-with-mruby.md

 **originally written by [Daniel Bovensiepen](http://bovensiepen.net/)**

 The traditional way to execute Ruby code is distributing the plain source code and requiring a Ruby interpreter with lots of files to be installed. mruby can be used like that too.
 So if you have experience with another Ruby implementation you may know some of the examples listed here.
-However with mruby you can also build standalone programs and compileto bytecode which can be dumped and loaded.
+However with mruby you can also build standalone programs and compile to bytecode which can be dumped and loaded.

 A file called `test_program.rb` is used in some of the examples.
 Its content is: